Cleavage (breasts): Etymology

 Jane Russell in The Outlaw (1943).
-Director Howard Hughes' overemphasizing of her cleavage prompted the Motion Picture Association of America to take actions against the film and make the first use of the term cleavage in association with breasts.
+Director Howard Hughes' emphasizing of her cleavage prompted the "Hay's Office" of the Motion Picture Producers and Distributors of America to take actions against the film, and make the first use of the term cleavage in association with breasts.
 Hughes and Russell are considered pioneers of exaggerated cleavage in movies.
-For the film, Hughes designed a prototype for an underwire bra to give Russell "five and one-quarter inches" long cleavage.
+For the film, Hughes designed a prototype for an underwire bra to allow Russell to show "five and one-quarter inches" of cleavage.

 The word cleavage was first used in the early 19th century in geology and mineralogy to mean the tendency of crystals, minerals, and rocks to split along definite planes.
 By the mid-19th century, it was generally used to mean splitting along a line of division into two or more parts.
 In the 1940s, Joseph Breen, head of the U.S. Production Code Administration, applied the term to breasts in reference to actor Jane Russell's costumes and poses in the 1943 movie The Outlaw.
 The term was also applied in the evaluation of the British films The Wicked Lady (1945), starring Margaret Lockwood and Patricia Roc; Bedelia (1946), also starring Lockwood; and Pink String and Sealing Wax (1945), starring Googie Withers.
 This use of the term was first covered in a Time article titled "Cleavage & the Code" on August 5, 1946, as a "Johnston Office (the popular name for Motion Picture Association of America office at the time) trade term for the shadowed depression dividing an actress' bosom into two distinct sections."
 The word cleavage is made of the root verb cleave 'to split' (from Old English clifian and Middle English clevien; cleft in the past tense) and the suffix -age 'the state of, the act of'.

 While the division of the breasts is a cleavage, the opening of a person's garments to make the division visible is called a décolletage, a French word that is derived from décolleter 'to reveal the neck'.
 The term was first used in English literature before 1831 and was the preferred term among educated people in the English-speaking world before cleavage became the popular term.
 Décolletage (or décolleté in adjectival form) refers to the upper part of the female torso, consisting of the neck, shoulders, back and chest, which is exposed by the neckline, the edge of a dress or shirt that goes around the neck, especially at the front of a woman's garment.
 The neckline and collar are often the most attention-grabbing parts of a garment, effected by bright or contrasting colors, or by décolletage.
 The term is most commonly applied to a neckline that reveals or emphasizes cleavage and is measured as extending about two hand-breadths from the base of the neck down; both in the front and the back.
 In anatomical terms, the cleft in the human body between the breasts is known as the intermammary cleft or intermammary sulcus.